Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 # How to test

-  If you wish doing unitary tests, you can replace the client bloc from panduza by a robot framework api.
+  If you wish to do unitary tests, you can replace the client bloc from Panduza with a robot framework api.
-  Robot framework is used to test python functions separatly.
+  The robot framework is used to test Python functions separately.

-  Robot framework will allow you to test each functions of panduza DIO and it will return you if the test is good or not.
+  The robot framework will allow you to test each function of Panduza DIO and it will return you if the test is good or not.

   To do this, you have to install robot framework and additional packages: